haraka/Haraka/docs/plugins/dnsbl.md

 * reject (default: true)

    Reject connections from IPs that are blacklisted.
-Setting this to false may be done to delay the denial [delay\_deny](/manual/plugins/delay_deny.html) allowing remotes to authenticate (and clear the denial), or in combination with plugins like [karma](/manual/plugins/karma.html), that permit valid mail to be delivered despite a temporarily listing by a DNSBL.
+Setting this to false makes dnsbl informational. reject=false is best used in conjunction with plugins like [karma](/manual/plugins/karma.html) that employ a scoring engine to make choices about message delivery.